 Although coming up with values is not inventing something from the scratch but rather formalizing what we already know and feel, we failed in the first attempt last year.
 Why?
 Trying to involve in the process as many people as possible resulted in getting hundreds of ideas, countless discussions and no result whatsoever.

-The key realisation: core values should come from the founders.
+The key realization: core values and mission statement should come from the founders.

 Lessons learned, so the next step was much better planned and executed.
 We organized strategic workshops engaging the founders and heads of all teams—backend, frontend, design, marketing, HR and sales.
-Further on, Szymon and Bartosz chose the final set of values and clarified what it meant to them.
+Further on, Szymon and Bartosz chose the final set of values, defined the mission statement andclarified what it meant to them.

 Monterail is a place for builders, creators, and makers.
 Our job is to provide solutions to other people's problems.
 When we’re in doubt or we don’t know a solution, we ask and figure things out collectively.